TL;DR

 | Category | Communication | Communication |

-brew install --cask signalbrew install --cask telegramSignal is a free, open-source, encrypted messaging application developed by the Signal Foundation, a nonprofit organization founded by Moxie Marlinspike and Brian Acton (co-founder of WhatsApp).
+Signal is a free, open-source, encrypted messaging application developed by the Signal Foundation, a nonprofit organization founded by Moxie Marlinspike and Brian Acton (co-founder of WhatsApp).
 Signal uses the Signal Protocol for end-to-end encryption—the same protocol adopted by WhatsApp, Facebook Messenger, and Google Messages for their encrypted modes.
 What distinguishes Signal is that encryption is always on, for every message, call, and group chat, with no way to disable it.
 Signal collects virtually no user data—it doesn't store message contents, contact lists, group memberships, or usage patterns.
 The only data Signal retains is your phone number and the date you registered.
 Signal's feature set includes text messaging, voice and video calls, group chats (up to 1,000 members), disappearing messages, stories, reactions, and media sharing.
 The Mac desktop app syncs with the mobile app for cross-device messaging with the phone acting as the primary device.
 Signal has been recommended by Edward Snowden, the Electronic Frontier Foundation, and privacy organizations worldwide as the gold standard for secure communication.
-In 2026, Signal has added usernames for contact sharing without phone numbers, improved group calling for up to 40 participants, and enhanced the desktop app with better notification management and media handling.
+In 2026, Signal has added usernames for contact sharing without phone numbers, improved group calling for up to 40 participants, introduced polls, pinned messages, group member labels, secure encrypted backups (Android beta), and enhanced the desktop app with better notification management and media handling.
 Signal's development is funded entirely by donations and grants—there are no ads, no data harvesting, and no venture capital investors driving decisions.
 The Signal Protocol itself is independently audited and has become the de facto standard for encrypted messaging across the industry.

 Telegram is a cloud-based messaging platform founded by Pavel and Nikolai Durov in 2013, now headquartered in Dubai.
-With over 900 million monthly active users, Telegram has grown into a multifaceted communication platform that goes far beyond simple messaging.
+With over 1 billion monthly active users, Telegram has grown into a multifaceted communication platform that goes far beyond simple messaging.
 Telegram's feature set is enormous: groups up to 200,000 members, channels for one-to-many broadcasting with unlimited subscribers, bots that can automate tasks and provide services, file sharing up to 4GB per file, voice chats, video calls, stories, and a built-in media player.
-Telegram's cloud-based architecture means messages sync seamlessly across all devices—phone, tablet, desktop, and web—without a primary device requirement.
+Telegram's cloud-based architecture means messages sync smoothly across all devices—phone, tablet, desktop, and web—without a primary device requirement.
 Log in anywhere and access your complete message history instantly.
 The app offers 'Secret Chats' with end-to-end encryption and self-destructing messages, but standard chats use client-server encryption only, meaning Telegram's servers can theoretically access message content.
 This architectural choice enables Telegram's seamless cloud sync and rich server-side features but represents a fundamental privacy trade-off compared to Signal.
 Telegram's open Bot API has spawned a massive ecosystem of third-party bots for payments, games, customer service, content delivery, and automation.
 The platform's open-source client libraries and API documentation encourage third-party development.
 In 2026, Telegram has added Telegram Premium ($4.99/month) for power users with increased limits, exclusive stickers, faster downloads, and additional features.
 Telegram Stories, Business accounts, and mini-apps within Telegram have expanded its functionality toward a super-app model.
-The Mac desktop app is polished with full feature parity including inline bots, sticker management, and theme customization.
+The Mac desktop app is polished with full feature parity including inline bots, sticker management, theme customization, and mini-apps support.

-All communications are end-to-end encrypted by default using the Signal Protocol.
+CriticalAll communications are end-to-end encrypted by default using the Signal Protocol.
 No messages are ever readable by Signal's servers.
 Zero metadata collection.

 Only 'Secret Chats' (one-to-one) are end-to-end encrypted.
 Standard chats and groups use client-server encryption, meaning Telegram can access message content.